|Phone Number||Clinical Office Address|

-Tim Graham, MD, is Assistant Professor of Medicine, Biochemistry, and Nutrition at the University of Utah, and Director of the University of Utah Cardio-Metabolic Risk Reduction Clinic (CARE-MET Clinic), the University of Utah's premiere diabetes and heart disease prevention program.
-He specializes in assessment of patients with Metabolic Syndrome, prediabetes, and early stages of diabetes, as well as those with increased risk for these conditions due to obesity, polycystic ovarian syndrome, or family history.
+Tim Graham, MD, is an Associate Professor of Medicine, Biochemistry, and Nutrition at the University of Utah, and Medical Director of the Diabetes, Obesity, and Endocrinology Service Line for University of Utah Health Care.
+He is Medical Director of the Utah Diabetes and Endocrinology Center and Director of University of Utah's Diabetes and Heart Disease Prevention Program.
+He specializes in assessment and treatment of patients with Metabolic Syndrome, Prediabetes, and early stages of Diabetes, as well as those with increased risk for these conditions due to obesity, polycystic ovarian syndrome, or family history.
 He also serves as Director of the Endocrinology Procedures Clinic at the George E. Wahlen Department of Veterans Affairs Medical Center, specializing in early detection and treatment of thyroid cancer and parathyroid gland abnormalities.
 He oversees NIH- and VA-funded research programs aimed at determining fundamental molecular and genetic causes of insulin resistance and related cardiovascular complications.
-He is an investiagor in the Molecular Medicine Program.
+He is an investigator in the Molecular Medicine Program.
 Dr. Graham is a board-certified Endocrinologist and Diabetologist; he trained at the Joslin Diabetes Clinic and Harvard Medical School.

 Board Certification and Academic Information